 The first time I used yeast was back in July 2013 when me and my friend made these Homemade Donuts.
 I’ve got help my friend, so my yeast activated.
 I loved the donuts and I thought that was the beginning of my good relationship with the yeast.
 I was wrong…

-I got the yeast activated for the first time when I baked these Ensaymadas.
-I was so happy with the results.
+I got the yeast activated for the first time when I baked Ensaymada, which is a Filipino bread.
+I was so happy with the result.
 The bread was the way it should be the first day and the second day.
 But when the third day comes, the bread became dense and heavy.
 Were they dense and heavy before?
 I didn’t notice.

 Yeast and I saw each other once again when I tried baking dinner rolls.
 Sounds pretty delicious, right?
 While I was on the process of baking, I imagined my dinner rolls to be soft, light and buttery.
 Going back on that day, I think I did the right thing.
 But when I put melted butter on the top of the dough that has risen and ready to be put inside the oven, the dough sank.
 Just imagine a balloon deflated – that’s what happened.
 I still baked them, anyway.
 The dinner rolls were dense and heavy.
 I under kneaded the dough and I have not let the dough rise with the correct time – those were the mistakes I have seen.
 Good thing is the dinner rolls were still edible and when I microwaved them the next day, they were soft, but a little chewy.
 Below is one of the photos I’ve taken, thinking I could post it one day.